fred0r/HLStatsX-Windmill-Theme/README.md

 * Responsive design for small and large screens
 * Custom CSS colours use the defaults or create your own
 * Links menu
-* TeamSpeak3 server status using serverquery
+* TeamSpeak3 server status using serverquery [ <a href="https://github.com/DNA-styx/HLSTATSX-Windmill-Theme/wiki/TeamSpeak3-Support">details</a> ]
 * Top of page Banners

 Features not/still to be Enabled